cberzan/ticktockman/README.md

 - `category`: the event's leaf category (described further below)
 - `comment`: currently ignored

-The `date` column should be present only for rows where the date changes, i.e. for the first event in the spreadsheet, and for all events that cross the midnight boundary.
+The `date` column should be filled only for rows where the date changes, i.e. for the first event in the spreadsheet, and for all events that cross the midnight boundary.